Medical Policy: 07.01.39

 In April 2013, the American Society of Interventional Pain Physicians published a guideline update titled “An Update of Comprehensive Evidence-based Guidelines for Interventional Techniques in Chronic Spinal Pain.
 Part II: Guidance and Recommendations” in the journal Pain Physician.
 In this update, authors assessed the recommendation for a number of variations of percutaneous lumbar discectomy.
 Recommendations state: The evidence for various modes of percutaneous disc decompression is limited to fair for nucleoplasty, and limited for [automated percutaneous lumbar discectomy] APLD, percutaneous lumbar disc decompression, and decompressor.

-Automated percutaneous lumbar discectomy, laser discectomy and intervertebral disc decompression using radiofrequency energy, including but not limited to Coblation® and DISC nucleoplasty™, are considered investigational as techniques of disc decompression and the treatment of associated pain.
+Automated percutaneous lumbar, thoracic and cervical discectomy, percutaneous endoscopic discectomy (PELD), laser discectomy and intervertebral disc decompression using radiofrequency energy, including but not limited to Coblation® and DISC nucleoplasty™, are considered investigational as techniques of disc decompression and the treatment of associated pain.

-Clinical studies have not established any clinically significant benefit of use of a laser over use of a scalpel for percutaneous lumbar diskectomy.
+Clinical studies have not established any clinically significant benefit of use of a laser over use of a scalpel for percutaneous lumbar, thoracic, and cervical diskectomy.

 Percutaneous lysis of epidural adhesions, with or without endoscopic guidance, are considered investigational.
 Techniques used either alone or in combination include mechanical disruption with a catheter and/or injection of hypertonic solutions with steroids, analgesics, or hyaluronidase.

 Vertebral body stapling and vertebral body tethering is considered investigational including but not limited to the treatment of scoliosis.